mineek/partialrestorev2/README.txt

 made this in like 10 minutes for some other project, thought it could be useful for other people so here we are.

+i'm not responsible for any data loss whatsoever, use at your own risk.

 enjoy